d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 Undeterred, we continue further.
 We measure even more precisely, say $1.9\text{cm}$, $2.0\text{cm}$, $2.1\text{cm}$, and now see that perhaps $3$ of the $100$ darts hit the board in the $2.0\text{cm}$ bucket.
 Thus we conclude the probability is $3\%$.

 However, this does not solve anything!
 We have just pushed the issue down one digit further.
-Let us abstract a bit.
+Let's abstract a bit.
 Imagine we know the probability that the first $k$ digits match with $2.00000\ldots$ and we want to know the probability it matches for the first $k+1$ digits.
 It is fairly reasonable to assume that the ${k+1}^{\mathrm{th}}$ digit is essentially a random choice from the set $\{0, 1, 2, \ldots, 9\}$.
 At least, we cannot conceive of a physically meaningful process which would force the number of micrometers away form the center to prefer to end in a $7$ vs a $3$.

 What this means is that in essence each additional digit of accuracy we require should decrease probability of matching by a factor of $10$.
 Or put another way, we would expect that